 What is the Board of Industrial Insurance Appeals (BIIA) in Washington State?

-It is important to know that the Board is not permitted to review the complete claim file when deciding the issue appealed.
-The Board bases its decision on the evidence that is presented by the parties to the appeal.
-Furthermore, the appealing party has the legal burden of proving that the Department’s decision is wrong.
-Assuming the appealing party meets their burden of proof, the opposing party may then present evidence in rebuttal.
-In this process, with very few exceptions, the Board requires the parties to follow the Rules of Civil Procedure.
+It’s important to know that the Board cannot review the complete L&I claim file during appeals.
+The Board bases its decision on the evidence that the parties present.
+Furthermore, the appealing party has the legal burden of proving that L&I’s decision is wrong.
+Here, after the appealing party meets the burden of proof, the opposing party can then present their evidence.
+During this time, the Board hearing is very much like a regular court.
+Every party in the appeal must follow the Rules of Civil Procedure (with very few exceptions).

 Injured workers can represent themselves before the Board.
-This is called acting pro se.
-However, L&I will be represented by a skilled and highly competent Assistant Attorney General and Self-Insured Employers will likely be represented by an attorney that is very experienced in workers’ compensations matters.
-Therefore, when involved in an appeal to the Board, it is advisable to retain an experienced workers’ compensation attorney.
-Having an workers’ compensation attorney in your corner can help you meet all the legal and procedural requirements of the Board.
-It will also significantly increase the injured workers’ likelihood of prevailing in the appeal.
+We call this acting pro se.
+However, L&I will be represented by a skilled and highly competent Assistant Attorney General.
+Moreover, self-insured employers will be represented by an workers’ compensation attorneys with vast experience.
+Therefore, if you have a Board appeal, it’s highly advisable to retain an L&I attorney or workers’ compensation attorney.
+Having an workers’ comp attorney can significantly increase the chances of prevailing.
+Also, it’ll help you meet all legal procedures at the Board.

 Additional resources: The Board of Industrial Insurance Appeals website